-Dr. Dalia Fahmy, Assistant Professor of Political Science at LIU Brooklyn and Senior Fellow at the Center for Global Policy, has been making the rounds sharing her expertise in U.S. foreign policy, world politics, international relations, causes of war, and politics of the Middle East.
+Dr. Dalia Fahmy, Associate Professor of Political Science at LIU Brooklyn and Senior Fellow at the Center for Global Policy, has been making the rounds sharing her expertise in U.S. foreign policy, world politics, international relations, causes of war, and politics of the Middle East.

 As global politics steadily grow more volatile, Dr. Fahmy’s expertise has become increasingly valuable.
 The keynote at the Women’s March-NJ this past January, Fahmy offers a perspective of grounded reality tinged with hope.